The Wise Men of the First Christmas (Matthew 2:1-12)

-Christmas story is familiar to us all – how the Magi followed a star from the East until it rested over the house where the young Jesus was staying.
-We also know that this star was the fulfillment of a prophecy long sought after by these wise men.
-They kept up a constant vigil for years, and finally their persistence was rewarded.
-God in the flesh was revealed to them, and they had the privilege of being the first to bring Him gifts from their treasuries.
+The Christmas story is familiar to most of us – how the Magi (wise men) seeking Jesus followed a star from the East until it stopped over the house where the young Messiah was staying.
+We may also know that this star was the fulfillment of a prophecy long studied by these wise men.
+They kept up a constant vigil for years until their persistence was rewarded.
+They met God in the flesh and had the privilege to worship and bring Him gifts from their treasuries.
 Then, still being attentive to God’s voice, they obediently heeded the warning about Herod and went home by a different route.
 A beautiful story for all times.
 But what about today?

 I pray for the wisdom of God to permeate our hearts this season and always.
-May we never cease to seek the One who is our everything – after all, He came to earth in the form of a Man to seek and save our souls.
+May we be the wise men who still seek Him – Jesus, who came to seek and save our souls.